Ireland Working Holiday Visa

 What happens at the registration office?

-To register, you must provide your international passport showing your landing stamp and your original Working Holiday Authorization.
+To register in Ireland, you must provide your international passport showing your landing stamp and your original Working Holiday Authorization.
 An immigration officer will examine both documents to decide if you can stay in Ireland for more than 90 days.

 If you qualify, you’ll get a new permission stamp in your international passport and receive an Irish Residence Passport (IRP).
-Registration costs €300 and you can pay at the registration office.
+Registration cost is €300 and you can pay at the registration office.

 How do I register in Ireland?